thearijain/MixIt/README.md

 should just build your own?
 Us too!

 ## My first app!
-Traditional music mixing applications lacking serious features real DJ controllers have, so we decided to create our own.
+Traditional music mixing applications lack serious features real DJ controllers have, so we decided to create our own.

 Hey I'm Ari!
 As a DJ I noticed the lack of features iOS DJ Applications contained compared to actual DJ mixers like my own.